jbatonnet/Rinkhals/README.md

 You can install Rinkhals on top of other custom firmwares.
 Rinkhals only appends its loader to **start.sh**, so if it's the last instruction, it will start no matter what firmware you are using.

-- Make sure your printer uses firmware 2.3.5.3 ([how to install firmware](https://github.com/jbatonnet/Rinkhals/wiki/Firmware#how-to-install-a-firmware))
+- Make sure your printer uses one of the supported firmwares ([how to install firmware](https://github.com/jbatonnet/Rinkhals/wiki/Firmware#how-to-install-a-firmware))
     - Installation will simply fail without touching your printer if you are using some other version
 - Format a USB drive as FAT32
 - Create a directory named **aGVscF9zb3Nf**
 - Download the version of Rinkhals you want to install
 - Copy the **update.swu** file in the **aGVscF9zb3Nf** directory
-- Plug the USB drive in the Kobra 3
+- Plug the USB drive in the printer
 - You should hear a beep, meaning the printer detected the update file
 - After about 20 seconds (the time for the printer to prepare the update), you will see a progress bar on the screen
     - If the progress bar turns green and you ear 2 beeps, the pritner reboots and Rinkhals is installed